jstayton/jquery-manifest/README.md

 *   **add**

-    Add an item to the end of the list.
+    Add one or more items to the end of the list.

     _Example:_